 Our business is subject to extensive regulation by various federal, state, and local governmental agencies in the United States and all other countries in which we conduct business, including with respect to radioactive material exposure, antitrust, occupational safety, food and drug, medical device and other applicable healthcare and laboratory regulations, import and export controls, and labor and employment regulations.
 Noncompliance with applicable regulations could subject us to investigations, sanctions, enforcement actions, damages, fines, civil and criminal penalties, injunctions or debarment from government contracting or subcontracting.
 In addition, from time to time we have received, and may in the future receive, correspondence from former employees who threaten to bring claims against us alleging that we have violated one or more labor or employment regulations.
 An adverse outcome in any such litigation could require us to pay damages.
-If we become subject to government actions, or any governmental sanctions are imposed, or if any action could be costly and result in a significant diversion of management's attention and resources.
+If we become subject to government enforcement actions, or any governmental sanctions are imposed, or if we do not prevail in any civil or criminal litigation, our business, results of operations and financial condition could be materially and adversely affected.
+In addition, responding to any action could be costly and result in a significant diversion of management's attention and resources.

 We are also subject to the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and other anti-corruption, sanctions, anti-bribery, anti-money laundering and similar laws in the United States and other countries in which we conduct activities.
 Anti-corruption and anti-bribery laws, which have been enforced aggressively and are interpreted broadly, prohibit companies and their employees, agents, intermediaries, and other third parties from promising, authorizing, making or offering improper payments or other benefits to government officials and others in the private sector.
 We leverage third parties, including intermediaries, agents and channel partners, to conduct our business in the U.S. and in other countries.
-We and these third-parties may have direct or indirect interactions with officials and employees of government agencies or state-owned or affiliated entities and we may be held liable for the corrupt or other illegal activities of these third-party business partners and intermediaries, our employees, contractors, channel partners, agents, intermediaries, or will not take actions, in violation of our policies and applicable law, for which we may be ultimately held responsible.
+We and these third-parties may have direct or indirect interactions with officials and employees of government agencies or state-owned or affiliated entities and we may be held liable for the corrupt or other illegal activities of these third-party business partners and intermediaries, our employees, representatives, contractors, channel partners, agents, intermediaries, and other third parties, even if we do not explicitly authorize such activities.
+While we have policies and procedures to address compliance with these laws, we cannot assure you that they will be effective, or that all of our employees, representatives, contractors, channel partners, agents, intermediaries, or other third parties have not taken, or will not take actions, in violation of our policies and applicable law, for which we may be ultimately held responsible.
 As we increase our international sales and business, our risks under these laws may increase.
 Noncompliance with these laws could subject us to investigations, severe criminal or civil sanctions, settlements, prosecution, loss of export privileges, suspension or debarment from U.S. government contracts, other enforcement actions, disgorgement of profits, significant fines, damages, other civil and criminal penalties or injunctions, whistleblower complaints, adverse media coverage and other consequences.
 Any investigations, actions or sanctions could materially and adversely affect our reputation, business, results of operations and financial condition.

-Legal compliance with import and export controls, as well as with sanctions, in the United States and other countries, is complex, and compliance restrictions and expenses could materially and adversely impact our revenue and supply chain.
+Legal compliance with import and export controls, as well as with sanctions, in the United States and other countries, is complex, and compliance restrictions and expenses could materially and adversely impact our revenue and supply chain